iTXTech/SimpleFramework/README.md

 Introduction
 -------------
-SimpleFramework is a php framework designed for small command line php programs (a module).<br>
+SimpleFramework is a php command line framework designed for small programs written in php.

 Here are some features:

-* Module dependency auto resolver
+* Module dependency resolver
-* Logger and Scheduler system
+* Console & command support
-* Multi threading AsyncTask and Thread support
+* AsyncTask and Thread support
 * All APIs can be used in a single script - *See examples*

 Contributions are welcomed.